QEC-pages/QDistRnd/joss/paper.md

 The distance-finding routines in the package <span>`QDistRnd`</span> are derived from the code originally written by one of the authors.
-Implemented algorithm is a variant of the random Information Set (IS) algorithm based on random column permutations and Gauss elimination.
-Its eventual convergence for quantum stabilizer codes can be proved based on the existence of a permutation matrix $P$ such that the reduced row echelon form of the matrix $G'=GP$ contains a vector with the weight equal to the distance of the linear code generated by the rows of $G$.
+Implemented algorithm is a variant of the random Information Set (IS) algorithm based on random column permutations and Gauss elimination [@Leon-1988; @Kruk-1989; @Coffey-Goodman-1990].
+Its eventual convergence for quantum stabilizer codes can be proved based on the existence [@Cuellar-etal-2020] of a permutation matrix $P$ such that the reduced row echelon form of the matrix $G'=GP$ contains a vector with the weight equal to the distance of the linear code generated by the rows of $G$.
-Further, a related Covering Set (CS) algorithm has a provable performance for generic (non-LDPC) quantum codes based on random matrices; the corresponding estimate of the number of iterations needed to obtain the distance with probability sufficiently close to 1 also applies for the IS algorithm.
+Further, a related Covering Set (CS) algorithm has a provable performance [@Dumer-Kovalev-Pryadko-IEEE-2017] for generic (non-LDPC) quantum codes based on random matrices; the corresponding estimate of the number of iterations needed to obtain the distance with probability sufficiently close to 1 also applies for the IS algorithm.